-The study was a descriptive survey.
+The study was descriptive survey.
 Data was analyzed using the SPSS programme.
 The analysis was systematically done as per the objectives of the study.
-Quantitative data collected using questionnaires for the students, teachers and heads of departments were processed by coding the closed questions and entering the data into the computer to run descriptive analysis including frequencies, percentages and graphs.
-In the case of open ended questions in the questionnaires and data collected from the interview schedules for head teachers the data was categorized, themes established, the data coded and entered into the computer and analyzed descriptively.
+Quantitative data was collected using questionnaires for the students, teachers and heads of departments were processed by coding the closed questions and entering the data into the computer to run descriptive analysis including frequencies, percentages and graphs.
+In the case of open ended questions in the questionnaires and data was collected from the interview schedules for head teachers the data was categorized, themes established, the data coded and entered into the computer and analyzed descriptively.
 After the descriptive analysis, the researcher reported and discussed the findings using charts and tables.
-Finally, summary, conclusion and recommendations of the study were done as shown in chapter 4 and 5.
+Finally, summary, conclusion and recommendations of the study was done